rpucella/Ragnarok/README.md

 ## Running the code

 The code is currently written in Python 3.7.
-You'll need that version of Python for things to work out of the box.
+You'll need at least that version of Python for things to work out of the box.
+It may well work with 3.6, but not anything lower.

 1. Install [`pipenv`](https://github.com/pypa/pipenv) - it should be a simple matter of running `pipx install pipenv`, but your OS might have a dedicated package